EU's Moscovici tells Britain, Malta to change VAT rules on yachts, private jets

 “There are practices that we have reasons to think are suspect,” Moscovici told French television BFM TV.

-EU officials said the Isle of Man, which is under British sovereignty but self-governing, is suspected of exempting from VAT buyers of jets even when there is no grounds to grant the waiver.
+EU officials said the Isle of Man is suspected of exempting from VAT buyers of jets even when there is no ground to grant the waiver.

 If a jet is bought for business reasons, no VAT is applied, but on the Isle of Man the Commission believes authorities do not check sufficiently whether buyers effectively use the planes for business or private reasons.
 In the latter case, VAT should be paid.